 If you’ve got the space, I can’t recommend installing a pond highly enough.
 It’s the single most beneficial feature in any wildlife garden.
 You’ll have hours of entertainment peering into its depths and marvelling at the number of creatures it draws in to drink, feed or breed over the years.
 So yes, it’s a bit of hard work to dig and install, but it will repay you ten times over.
 We’d love to see your efforts if you decide that this is the year you finally put in a pond!
 Great resources here to help you:

 Pesticides, herbicides and fungicides line the aisles in garden centres all over the country.
 These are poisons, killing far more than their target pests and diseases.
-So please ditch the weedkiller, go chemical free and stop the slug pellets.
-Poisoned slugs are no good for amphibians, hedgehogs, song thrushes that rely on them for dinner.
-Use biological controls, like nematodes which are just as if not more effective and eco friendly.
+So please ditch the weedkiller, go chemical-free and stop the slug pellets.
+Poisoned slugs are no good for amphibians, hedgehogs, or song thrushes that rely on them for dinner.
+Use biological controls, like nematodes which are just as if not more effective and eco-friendly.
 You can order biological control for many common garden pests online as well as organic options for many plant diseases.

-We’re challenging you to go out in whatever outdoor space you have access to and spend an hour just looking at the ground, the leaves, the world around you.
-ONce you stop to watch and really observe what’s happening down at ground level in your lawn, or under a stone, or in the edges of a pond if you’re lucky to have access to one, you’ll discover lots of life.
+We’re challenging you to go out in whatever outdoor space you have access to and spend an hour just looking at the ground, the leaves, and the world around you.
+Once you stop to watch and really observe what’s happening down at ground level in your lawn, under a stone, or on the edges of a pond if you’re lucky to have access to one, you’ll discover lots of life.
 Take a snap of what you find, and post it on our social media using the hashtag #seethesmallthings.